beaucalvez/ca45/content/homepage/faq.md

 **How about local transit to the area?**
-: Calgary’s LRT (called the "C-Train") runs east-west on 7th avenue and services much of the city.
+: Calgary's LRT (called the "C-Train") runs east-west on 7th avenue and services much of the city.
 It is a 4-block walk from this LRT line to the venue.
 There is also extensive bus service to the area.

 **Can all levels of Aikido students participate in the seminar?**